keirthana/anbox-cloud-docs/howto/cluster/scale-down.md

  - The node you remove must not have any instances left.
  - You must wait for a node to be fully removed before you can start removing another one.
  - Unless you are removing the entire cluster or are prepared for breaking changes, you should not remove database nodes.
 Especially, never remove a database leader node unless you are planning to remove the entire cluster.

+   You can identify whether a LXD node is a database node by running `lxc cluster list` on the node.
+For the database leader node, you can also figure it out by the role displayed in the *Message* column when you run `juju status`.

 - Since Anbox Cloud 1.25.0, the default channel for the LXD charm has changed to 5.21/stable.
 For users running LXD clusters with the LXD snap tracking a channel which is different than 5.21/stable, it is important that you set the charm configuration item `channel` *explicitly* to the currently running channel for LXD before scaling up or down, e.g. if the current LXD cluster consists of the LXD snap tracking the 5.0/stable channel, you should run: